 The University of Wisconsin-La Crosse Planetarium presents programs to school groups, private groups, and the public.
 Our facility has been recognized in Physics Today, The Alumnus and La Crosse Magazine.
 The goal of the Planetarium is to provide educational outreach for the area and to raise awareness of the value of astronomy.
 For more information about the Planetarium and its' programs, please contact us at 608-785-8669 or by email at email@example.com .

-PARKING: Please excuse this being near the top of our web page, but parking for our programs is changing by the moment.
+PARKING: Please excuse this being near the top of our web page, but parking for our programs changes each schol year.
 If you only want information on Public Programs, Private Group Programs, School Programs, or Album Encounters, scroll down a little ways or click in the upper left of this page.
 For parking details, scroll to near the bottom of this page.

 Public Programs are held at 1:00 pm on Saturdays.
 There are monthly Public Programs in October, November, December, February, March, and April.
 They are on Saturdays at 1:00 pm.
 Admission is $5.00 for Adults and $3.00 for Students, Children, and Senior Citizens (over 60).
 Each program begins with a talk on the current evening sky, followed by a multimedia audiovisual presentation on an astronomical subject.
 There are no Public Programs during the summer months or in January.